kkaarel/streamlit-webapp-azure-ad/README.md

 The workflow is triggered when a push event occurs on the dev branch and when changes are made to files in the .github/workflows/terraform.yml path or the terraform/ directory.
 #### Jobs
 The workflow defines a single job named terraform.

 Environment Variables and Secrets

 The job sets several environment variables to securely store sensitive information like Azure credentials and Terraform variables.
 These values are populated using GitHub Secrets.

 Defaults

 The job sets some defaults for its runs, specifying the shell as bash and setting the working directory to ./terraform.

 Workflow Steps

 Checkout: This step checks out the code from the repository using the actions/checkout@v2 action.

 `Setup Terraform:` It sets up Terraform by installing the specified Terraform version using the hashicorp/setup-terraform@v2 action.

 `Log in with Azure:` This step logs in to Azure using the Azure CLI and the provided Azure credentials stored in the secrets.AZURE_CREDENTIALS secret.

+`Generate secrets.toml file:` Examle how to create secrets into the .streamlit/secrets.toml, this is a snowflake example.
+The secret is stored in Github secrets.

 `Terraform Init:` Initializes the Terraform configuration in the ./terraform directory.
 It passes several Terraform variables and secrets as -var flags, including key, ARM_TENANT_ID, RESOURCE_GROUP_NAME, STORAGE_ACCOUNT_NAME, and CLIENT_ID_AD.